 Consider shelves, drawers and a desk with built-in storage in order to create a productive and tidy environment for your potential tenant’s new office.
 Helping them to visualise themselves working there with an appropriate set up will help with decision making.
 If they know that all their paperwork will be easily filed away, it’ll be a weight off their mind!

-If you have a buy-to-let property in the East Midlands, Harrison Murray Lettings may be able to help.
+If you have a buy-to-let property in the East Midlands, HM Lettings may be able to help.
 We have a range of services to suit all landlords whether you're looking for us to fully manage your property or you just want us to find your next tenant.
-We also offer a full landlord package which includes landlord insurance and buy-to-let mortgages, searched for by Nottingham Mortgage Services.
+We also offer a full landlord package which and buy-to-let mortgages, searched for by Nottingham Mortgage Services.